amalto/platform6-ui-components/readme/TreeNodeModel.md

 Object used to display the [Tree](#tree) component.
-It uses an [TreeNodeDataModel](#treenodedatamodel) object to display a more details description of the tree's node when selected.
+It uses a [TreeNodeDataModel](#treenodedatamodel) object to display a more details description of the tree's node when selected.

 ```typescript
 interface TreeNodeModel {